doanduyhai/Achilles/README.markdown

 >	**Important note**: All operations done with **WideMap** properties are **flushed immediatly to Cassandra**.
-	There is no need to call `em.merge(foundUser)`. **WideMap** interface and API is not part of JPA but a proprietary extension of **Achilles** to support Cassandra wide row and slice ranges.
+	There is no need to call `em.merge(foundUser)`. **WideMap** interface and API is not part of JPA but a proprietary extension of **Achilles** to support Cassandra wide row and slice queries.

 [annotations]: /doanduyhai/achilles/tree/master/documentation/annotations.markdown